jamesserge/OhBangRamenV3/README.md

 ## How to run this app
-- Open your local Git terminal on your PC
+- Open Git terminal on your PC
 - Clone with: "git clone https://github.com/jamesserge/OhBangRamenV3.git"
 - Import to your IDE (Android Studio)
 - Make Sure your emulator is runing or at least created